fhiso/legacy-format/dates.md

 in using other words which are largely equivalent.
 They *should not* be used when a source describes an individual using a quantitative *age*.

-{.note}  The meanings of words "child", "infant" and "stillborn" are to some extent culturally dependent.
+{.note}  The words "child", "infant" and "stillborn" can be considered societal roles which are to some extent culturally dependent, rather than well-defined *age* brackets.
 A modern source might describe a 15-year-old as a child, while in mediæval times they a person of this age was unlikely to be described in that way.
 This standard does not therefore put firm limits on the *ages* meant by these terms.
 This is a